litarusso/PyPoll_Challenge/README.md

+# PyPoll Challenge

 ## Overview of Election Audit:
 The aim of this analysis is to complete the analysis started by the election for the Colorado Board of Elections employee named Tom.
-In addition, I have audited a recent local congressional election with them.
+In addition, I have audited a recent local congressional election with him.
 The data were in excel; I extracted it from there and analyzed it with Python.

 ## Election-Audit Results:
 ### 369,711 votes were cast in the election.